 - scientific excellence as related to the experimental thoroughness, theoretical treatment and logic of conclusions

 - overall importance of the contribution to the fundamental and/or applied aspects of electrodeposition

-The award consists of a scroll, a $2,000 prize and complimentary meeting registration.
-If the award is made jointly to two or more co-recipients, duplicate citations will be presented to each recipient.
+The award consists of a scroll, a US $2,000 prize, and an ELDP Division Business Luncheon ticket.
+If the award is made jointly to two or more co-recipients, duplicate citations and luncheon tickets will be presented to each recipient.
 The cash award, however, will remain unchanged and will be equally divided among the award recipients.